Technology that saves lives

 Adam Czajka

-Adam Czajka, assistant professor of computer science and engineering at the University of Notre Dame, has received a …
+Adam Czajka, associate professor of computer science and engineering at the University of Notre Dame, has been …

-Wenhao Yu, a Ph.D. student in computer science and engineering at the University of Notre Dame, has been named a 2023 …
+Toby Jia-Jun Li, assistant professor of computer science and engineering at the University of Notre Dame, has been …

 Find your area of interest